• Sustainability

 We are committed to maintaining strong working relationships with our workforce, suppliers, communities and stakeholders.
 Lucara recognises that any mining project is finite, and therefore works to provide lasting, sustainable benefits in the communities where we live and work.
 In 2018, Lucara became a signatory to the United Nations Global Compact, cementing its commitment to implement, disclose and promote its human rights, labour, environment and anti-corruption principles.

-Our commitments are set out in our Code of Business Conduct and Ethics (updated and approved March 2020), Responsible Mining Policy (approved February 2020), Corporate Social Responsibility (CSR) Charter (updated and approved February 2019), Occupational Health and Safety Policy (updated and approved February 2019) and our Human Resources Policy (updated and approved February 2019).
+Our commitments are set out in our Code of Business Conduct and Ethics, Responsible Mining Policy, Corporate Social Responsibility (CSR) Charter, Occupational Health and Safety Policy and our Human Resources Policy.

-Lucara’s contributions to the development of our local communities goes beyond the creation of jobs, generation of taxes and payment of royalties, we also invest in sustainable, community-driven projects and initiatives that advance our commitments under the SDGs.
+Lucara’s contributions to the development of our local communities goes beyond the creation of jobs, generation of taxes and payment of royalties, we also invest in sustainable, community-driven projects and initiatives that advance our commitments under the Sustainable Development Goals (SDGs).

 UN GC Principles – Human Rights & Labour